akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She stopped a few feet away.

-**Beatrice:** "He wants to meet you."
+"He wants to meet you."

-**Godfrey:** (quiet) "Is he well?"
+Quietly: "Is he well?"

-**Beatrice:** "He's... different."
+"He's… different."
 She shook her head.
 "He knew something.
 Before I said anything.
 He looked at me and it was like he was already halfway there."

-**Godfrey:** "To where?"
+"To where?"

-**Beatrice:** "I don't know.
+"I don't know.
 That's what I'm trying to understand."

 A pause.
 The forest breathed around them.

-**Godfrey:** "What did he say?"
+"What did he say?"

-**Beatrice:** "He asked what the king said to me.
+"He asked what the king said to me.
 I told him.
 About the visit.
 About the she-wolf.
 About the wolf and the tree."

 Godfrey's face didn't change, but something in his eyes shifted.

-**Beatrice:** "You know what it means."
+"You know what it means."

-**Godfrey:** "I...
-I've heard my father speak that way.
+"I… I've heard my father speak that way.
 In parables.
 In old words.
 He doesn't say things plainly.
 Not the important things."

-**Beatrice:** "What does it mean?"
+"What does it mean?"

-**Godfrey:** (carefully) "A wolf... a she-wolf... is someone who belongs to a pack.
+Carefully: "A wolf… a she-wolf… is someone who belongs to a pack.
 Who has people.
 Who is claimed.
 And a good tree—that's shelter.
 That's home."

 He met her eyes.

-**Godfrey:** "That's what a husband is supposed to provide.
+"That's what a husband is supposed to provide.
 In the old songs.
 In the Saxon way."

 She stared at him.